 Secondly, the voltage of the DC output isn’t regulated – it varies according to the generator’s RPM.
 This is fine if the generator is running a low load, but not if it’s running a medium to high load.
 Also, the generator won’t cut back the charge when the battery is nearly full, so you can’t risk leaving it charging for too long.

 The bottom line: Your DC output on your generator is best for emergency or short term charging, i.e. providing your car battery a trickle charge.
 Anything more is a potential risk to your batteries.

 The best way to charge your battery is to run a proper 240-volt or 120-volt battery charger off the generator’s AC output.
 This will recharge the battery much faster and accurately.
 Also, most chargers regulate themselves down, so as charge builds in the battery, the charger won’t be pushing the same amount of amps.

 You can read more about battery chargers in our “Battery Chargers for 4×4, Off-Road and Camping” blog.
-You can also watch the below video from our friends at Enerdrive (who make excellent AC to DC Battery Chargers) demonstrating their ePower chargers:
+You can also watch the below video from our friends at Enerdrive (who make excellent AC to DC Battery Chargers for hard wired installations) demonstrating their ePower chargers: